tinkerbell/cluster-api-provider-tinkerbell/docs/QUICK-START.md

 #### Customize the provisioning template

-By default, CAPT generates a Tinkerbell Template for each machine based on the OS image settings in the `TinkerbellCluster` and `TinkerbellMachineTemplate`.
-For most deployments you will want to override the default template to control exactly which actions run during provisioning.
+CAPT requires a Tinkerbell Template for each machine.
+There is no default template — you must provide one at the cluster or machine level.

 Set the `templateOverride` field in the `TinkerbellMachineTemplate` spec with a full [Tinkerbell Template](https://docs.tinkerbell.org) definition.
 The template supports Go template